bluefroguk1/empire-dump/content/Wiki/Costume/How to - Make a surcote.md

 Then, turn the stripe over so that the stitched seam is covered by it, and press it.
 You can then turn the other side under and pin it in place ready to be hand or machine stitched down from the top.
 Then do this with every alternate line marked on your coloured piece.
-Eventually all your black stripes will be sewn on, and your machine stitching will be covered under the fold of the black fabric.
+Eventually all your black stripes [[Will|will]] be sewn on, and your machine stitching will be covered under the fold of the black fabric.
 Well done.
 Now do it again on the matching piece.
 This is fiddly and time consuming, but don't mistake that for being impossible.
 Take your time, pin and press where necessary, and you'll get great results.
 To fix the other side of the black stripes, you can either topstich them down by machine, following the line of your pins that are holding them in place, or, if you don't want machine stitching to be visible, you can slipstich them down by hand.
 If your black stripes are at the neckline, you might want to topstitch round the edge before you trim off the excess black stripes, just so it behaves as one piece of fabric as you work with it.
 Even if you don't want any machine stitching to be visible, this will be concealed in the shoulder seam and in your neck finishing, so don't worry about it.